fosteruk/mzen-schema/README.md

   - Specify validation rules for each field
   - Populate default values from schema

-Initially designed for us with the mZen domain modeling package but has no dependency on mZen.
+Initially designed for use with the mZen domain modeling package but has no dependency on mZen.

 ```javascript